codermattt/k8-s-app-deployment/App-Setup.md

 - GoDaddy domain (thedev-oper.space) was updated with the 4 NS records from Route53
   - Route53 is responsible for where the domain points
 - The Tomcat (devopper000/vprofileapp) and the MySQL (devopper000/vprofileadb) public images were pulled from my Dockerhub
+- A secrets file was used for the rabbitmq default password and the MySQL root password
 - An nginx ingress controller was used to create an AWS elastic Load Balancer

 # Steps